computationalstylistics/computationalstylistics.github.io/_projects/06_methodology.md

 ## How to choose training samples?

-This study (Eder and Rybicki, 2013; cf. [pre-print](https://github.com/computationalstylistics/preprints/blob/master/Eder-Rybicki_How_to_choose.pdf)) investigates the problem of appropriate choice of texts for the training set in machine-learning classification techniques.
+The next study (Eder and Rybicki, 2013; cf. [pre-print](https://github.com/computationalstylistics/preprints/blob/master/Eder-Rybicki_How_to_choose.pdf)) investigates the problem of appropriate choice of texts for the training set in machine-learning classification techniques.
 Intuition suggests composing a training set from the most typical texts (whatever “typical” means) by the authors studied (thus, for Goethe, _Werther_ rather than _Farbenlehre_; for Dickens, _Great Expectations_ rather than _A Tale of Two Cities_; for Sienkiewicz, his historical romances rather than his _Letters from America_).
 Certainly, the world of machine-learning knows the idea of _k_-fold cross-validation, or composing the training test iteratively (and randomly) in _k_ turns.
 However, no matter how useful this technique is, the question remains: to what extent non-typical works might bias the results of an authorship attribution experiment?

 The idea applied in this study was quite simple: a controlled experiment of 500 iterations of attributive tests was performed, each with random selection of the training and test sets.
 The selections were made so that each author was always represented in the training set by a single (randomly-chosen) text, and that the test set always contained the same number of texts by each author.
 This was done to prevent a situation in which no works at all by one or more of the test authors would be found in the training set.
 Then the number of correct author guesses were compared, in the context of the hypothesis that the more resistant a corpus is to changes in the choice of the two sets, the more stable the results.
 The peak of the distribution curve would indicate the real effectiveness of the method, while its tails – the impact of random factors.
 A thin and tall peak would thus imply stable results resistant to changes in the training set.